 Thank you, and God bless you all.

-All right, news roundup and information overload hour here on the Sean Hannity Show, continuing our top stories today, and that is why is Donald Trump meeting again tomorrow night with Governor Mitt Romney.
+All right, news roundup and information overload hour here on the Sean Hannity show, continuing our top stories today, and that is why is Donald Trump meeting again tomorrow night with Governor Mitt Romney?

-And joining us now, we have John McLaughlin, he's a polster, founder of McLaughlin and Associates, Doug Schoen, pollster, author, political analyst, Fox News, and uh thank you both for being with us.
+He's a pollster, founder of McLaughlin and Associates, Doug Schoen, pollster, author, political analyst, Fox News.

-That means seeking to work with him, where we agree, disagreeing constructively, and I think what Jill Stein and Secretary Clinton are doing now is contrary to American interests.
+And I think what Jill Stein and Secretary Clinton are doing now is contrary to American interests.

-They know that uh there wasn't any hacking.
+They know that there wasn't any hacking.

-Oh, President Obama's made that clear.
+President Obama's made that clear.

 Even the Clintons have acknowledged they have very little chance of overturning the election.